Vapor quality

-In thermodynamics, vapor quality is the mass fraction in a saturated mixture that is vapor; in other words, saturated vapor has a "quality" of 100%, and saturated liquid has a "quality" of 0%.
+In thermodynamics, vapor quality is the mass fraction that is vapor in a saturated mixture; in other words, saturated vapor has a "quality" of 100%, and saturated liquid has a "quality" of 0%.
 Vapor quality is an intensive property which can be used in conjunction with other independent intensive properties to specify the thermodynamic state of the working fluid of a thermodynamic system.
 It has no meaning for substances which are not saturated mixtures (for example, compressed liquids or superheated fluids).

 Vapor quality is an important quantity during the adiabatic expansion step in various thermodynamic cycles (like Organic Rankine cycle, Rankine cycle, etc.).
 Working fluids can be classified by using the appearance of droplets in the vapor during the expansion step.

 Quality χ can be calculated by dividing the mass of the vapor by the mass of the total mixture: